ishmandoo/ishmandoo.github.io/_posts/2016-09-24-importing-to-jekyll-from-nfs-wordpress.markdown

 ---
 layout: post
-title: Migrating from Wordpress on NearlyFreeSpeech to Jeckyl
+title: Migrating from Wordpress on NearlyFreeSpeech to Jekyll
 date: '2016-09-23 18:55:26 -0400'
 categories:
 - Programming